apache/shenyu-website/content/en/projects/shenyu/modify-response-plugin/index.md

 ```

 * Selectors and rules, please refer to:[Selector And Rule Config](../selector-and-rule)。

-  * only those matched requests can be modify response.
+  * only those matched requests can be modified response.

 ## ModifyResponsePlugin Guide
 * 1.Configuration selector